hanrichard/iress/README.md

 - run yarn install
 - run yarn dev
 - go to http://localhost:5020/ in the broswer

+### how to test the app:

+- go to ui folder
+- run yarn install
+- run yarn test

+### how to build the app:

+- go to ui folder
+- run yarn install
+- run yarn build

 ## server - to serve node express api